 Spine injections, Epidurals

-Spinal Cord Stimulation intercepts signals to the brain that indicate pain.
+We offer a variety of central and peripheral neurostimulator options.
+Some are temporary with long term effects, others are longer term treatment options.
+Both peripheral and spinal cord stimulation intercepts signals to the brain that indicate pain.
 A pacemaker-like device is implanted onto the body and sends signals to the spinal cord.
 This procedure is useful for those with chronic back, leg, or arm pain.

 Peripheral joint injections